 You can't deny the Instant Pot's incredible popularity on the internet and social media.
-Not only has the seven-in-one kitchen appliance scored over 29,000 five-star reviews on Amazon, but the gadget has earned the approval of foodies and busy working parents alike, thanks to its ease, convenience, and ability to wear so many hats at once.
-It's often hard to know how much of a gadget's popularity is purely hype, but in this case, it's the real deal—an Instant Pot actually can replace your oven and your stove!
+Not only has the seven-in-one kitchen appliance scored thousands of five-star reviews on Amazon, but the gadget has earned the approval of foodies and busy working parents alike, thanks to its ease, convenience, and ability to wear so many hats at once.
+It's often hard to know how much of a gadget's popularity is pure hype, but in this case, it's the real deal—an Instant Pot actually can replace your oven and your stove!

-An Instant Pot is a pressure cooker, slow cooker, steamer, rice cooker, and sautés all in one.
-If you have a small kitchen with minimal storage, this gadget will be a life (and space) saver.
-Even those with larger kitchen can condense and simplify, opting for just an Instant Pot rather than cabinets filled with appliances and various sized pots and pans.
+An Instant Pot pressure cooks, slow cooks, steams, cooks rice, and sautés all in one appliance.
+If you have a small kitchen with minimal storage, this gadget will be a life (and space), saver.
+Even those with a larger kitchen can condense and simplify, opting for just an Instant Pot rather than cabinets filled with appliances and various sized pots and pans.

 Though stews, soups, and chilis might understandably come to your mind when you think of an electronic slow cooker, when you start looking at the versatility of all the recipes you can make with an Instant Pot, it can be used to cook basically anything!

 Gina from the blog SkinnyTaste used her instant pot to make effortless hard-boiled eggs.
 Using the steam tray that comes with the pot, you can perfectly hard-boil eggs in just seven minutes.

 2. Spaghetti Squash

 You can cook a whole spaghetti squash in 20 minutes with just a cup of water and the steam tray.
 Tieghan from Half Baked Harvest went a step further, making turkey meatballs and red sauce (all in her Instant Pot) to round off this healthy take on comfort food.